notofonts/noto-docs/src/miniarticles/NotoLoopedThai.md

 # Noto Looped Thai

-Noto Looped Thai is a Looped design intended for general use for the Thai script.
+Noto Looped Thai is an unmodulated design in the more traditional looped variant of the Thai script, suitable for all texts.

-It contains 212 glyphs and 8 OpenType features, and supports 148 characters from the Unicode blocks: Thai, Basic Latin, General Punctuation, Latin-1 Supplement, Combining Diacritical Marks.
+Noto Looped Thai contains 212 glyphs, 8 OpenType features, and supports 148 characters from 5 Unicode blocks: Thai, Basic Latin, General Punctuation, Latin-1 Supplement, Combining Diacritical Marks.

 ## Supported writing systems